 We have a couple of public static IPs that we could use, with which we will create static nat towards the DMZ.
 If you have only a single public IP and want to configure the port forwarding, check out the article here to know how you can do that.

-As you can see, we cant access the webserver from outside.
+As you can see, I tried to access the web server using one of the public IP, and we cant access the webserver from outside.

 Configure the Virtual IP.